z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * If KEYLENGTH is zero by constant or label then parameters are changed internally:
   * `GENERIC/EQUAL` or `GENERIC/GTEQ` becomes `KEYLENGTH(1) Key=X'00' GENERIC GTEQ`

+#### Errors

+* BAD PARM
+* BOTH FILE AND DATASET ARE SPECIFIED
+* BOTH INTO AND SET ARE SPECIFIED
+* BOTH LENGTH AND FLENGTH ARE SPECIFIED
+* BOTH RBA AND XRBA ARE SPECIFIED
+* BOTH RRN AND (X)RBA ARE SPECIFIED
+* FILE OR DATASET MUST BE SPECIFIED
+* INTO OR SET MUST BE SPECIFIED
+* INVALID FILE OR DATASET
+* RIDFLD IS MANDATORY
+* THIS TYPE OF INTO REQUIRES LENGTH/FLENGTH

 #### Conditions (RESP/RESP2)

 * DISABLED/50